 Would you go to a dermatologist with bad skin?
-Yes, I have also done this, in fact my dermatologist told me the reason he got into the field was because of his own personal suffering with painful cystic acne his entire adolescence.
-He uses his heartfelt connection to help others every day, scars and all.
+Yes, I have also done this, in fact, my dermatologist told me the reason he got into the field was that of his personal suffering with painful cystic acne his entire adolescence.
+He uses his genuine connection to help others every day, scars and all.

 What’s my point here?

-This absolutely applies to the fitness world as well, if not more so.
-Many people think that because a person is a trainer or fitness instructor they should have 0% body fat and look like a fitness model.
+All of these observations applies to the fitness world as well, if not more so.
+Many people think that because a person is a trainer or fitness instructor, they should have 0% body fat and look like a fitness model.
 While some trainers do look this way, a lot of us, well, don’t.
-I am not a heavy person, but I am petite and curvy and even though I have muscular legs and arms, I don’t have a washboard stomach and I probably never will.
+I am not a heavy person, but I am petite and curvy, and even though I have muscular legs and arms, I don’t have a washboard stomach and probably never will.

 My “imperfect” body makes ME a better trainer.

-I know, in this society, I am a walking advertisement, but just because I maybe don’t look the way another person believes that I should, doesn’t mean I’m any less good at or worthy of what I do.
+I know, in this society, I am a walking advertisement.
+And just because maybe I don’t look the way another person believes that I should, doesn’t mean I’m any less talented or worthy of what I do.

 When I was at my ZUMBA licensing, our ZES (Zumba Education Specialist) was incredible; she exuded confidence by being bubbly, energetic, and shaking it like it’s nobody’s business.
 She’s also not a size 4 or 6, and doesn’t apologize for it – she is awesome at what she does, and that’s all that matters!
 At about 5 hours into the training, she sat down to talk to our group about the importance of not judging people or allowing people to judge us by our size.